gigamonkey/scheduler/README.md

 where `meetings.txt` is a file containing one meeting per line in the format:

 ```
-A meeting name: harry@example.com, sally@example.com
+[30] A meeting name: harry@example.com, sally@example.com
-Another meeting name: sally@example.com, linda@example.com, bobby@example.com
+[60] Another meeting name: sally@example.com, linda@example.com, bobby@example.com
 ```

+Where the number in brackets is the duration in minutes of the meeting, the text up to the colon is the title of the meeting, and everything after the colon is a comma-delimited list of attendees.
 The program will find a schedule for all the meetings taking into account everyone's current calendar and the need to not schedule conflicting meetings.